pods-framework/pods/readme.txt

 * Bugfix: TinyMCE API update from @azaozz with additional WP 3.2 support
 * Bugfix: File Upload field now checks if user has access to upload and/or browse before showing the UI for those (regardless, access when trying to actually use the UI before was still closed off)
 * Bugfix: Removed htaccess.txt which was no longer referenced or used
+* Reminder: 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/

 = 1.9.6.3 - June 24, 2011 =
 * Bugfix: JS optimization and fixes for nicEdit (also now no longer outputting pods-ui.js on every page)
 * Bugfix: Non Top-level menu Pods now appearing in alphabetical order under Pods menu
-* 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/
+* Reminder: 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/

 = 1.9.6.2 - June 23, 2011 =
 * Bugfix: TinyMCE API update from @azaozz with additional WP 3.2 support
 * Bugfix: Fixed Pod Page Precode $pods = 404; bug that wouldn't produce the default WordPress 404 error page
 * Bugfix: Fix for nicEdit JS error during init that breaks forms (when on a non top-level menu Pod AJAX-loaded form)
 * Bugfix: Fix for PICK error during save that errors out trying to save selections as 'undefined' (when on a non top-level menu Pod AJAX-loaded form)
-* 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/
+* Reminder: 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/

 = 1.9.6.1 - June 23, 2011 =
 * Bugfix: Fix for nicEdit JS error during init that breaks forms
-* 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/
+* Reminder: 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/

 = 1.9.6 - June 22, 2011 =
 * Full Details can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/